 Each of the Board's committees addresses risks that fall within the committee's areas of responsibility.
-For example, the Audit Committee periodically reviews the audit plan of management audit, the international labor standards compliance program, the Company's information technology risks and mitigation strategies, the tax function, treasury operations (including insurance) and the Company's standards of business conduct compliance program.
-In addition, the Audit Committee receives regular reports from: corporate controllership and the outside auditor on financial reporting matters; management audit about significant findings; and the general counsel regarding legal and regulatory risks.
-The Audit Committee reserves time at each meeting for private sessions with the chief financial officer, general counsel, head of management audit and outside auditors.
-The Compensation Committee addresses risks arising out of the Company's executive compensation programs as described at pages 23 to 24, below.
+For example, the Audit Committee periodically reviews the audit plan of the internal audit department, the international labor standards compliance program, the Company's information technology risks and mitigation strategies, the tax function, treasury operations (including insurance) and the Company's standards of business conduct compliance program.
+In addition, the Audit Committee receives regular reports from: corporate controllership and the outside auditor on financial reporting matters; the internal audit department about significant findings; and the general counsel regarding legal and regulatory risks.
+The Audit Committee reserves time at each meeting for private sessions with the chief financial officer, general counsel, head of the internal audit department and outside auditors.
+The Compensation Committee addresses risks arising out of the Company's executive compensation programs as described at pages 24 to 25, below.